harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Avoiding pointer-related issues, such as null pointers or pointer arithmetic errors.

 ## Return by reference and return by address
 - When a function returns a value, a copy of that value is made.
 If the return type of the function is a class type (e.g. `std::string`), this can be expensive.
--
+There are two ways to avoid making a copy from a function return: return-by-reference and return-by-address.

+### Return by reference
+- Return-by-reference means that a function returns a reference to an object, rather than returning a copy of the object.
+When returning by reference, the caller of the function gets direct access to the original object, allowing modifications to the returned value to affect the original object.

 ## Intro to compound data types